aplaza2/awesome-GreenRecSys-papers/README.md

 ## 🛠️ Footprint Trackers
 Tools and libraries that help measure, monitor, and report the energy consumption and carbon emissions of machine learning experiments — with potential applications to recommender systems.
 These tools support transparency and help practitioners make greener design choices.

+It is recommended to review [*A Critical Analysis of Machine Learning Eco-feedback Tools through the Lens of Sustainable HCI* (2025)](https://dl.acm.org/doi/10.1145/3706598.3713198), which benchmarks different eco-feedback tools in machine learning.

  - [CodeCarbon](https://codecarbon.io/)